Graviton-Code-Editor/graviton-cli/readme.md

 > `$ npm install graviton-cli -g`

-A Graviton CLI to interact with plugins and detect updates.
+A CLI for Graviton to interact with plugins and detect updates.

 ### Help command